uic-library/Reproducibility-RStudio/_episodes/00-setup.md

 - install Git for Windows (Windows users only)
 - install R & RStudio (Two separate installations OR you may use the UIC Virtual Lab)

+\*NOTE You will not be able to follow along with the hands-on portion of this workshop using the UIC Virtual Lab.
+You must use the software detailed below through installations on your own computer or on a lab computer.

 See instructions below for all three setup requirements and the UIC Virtual lab option:

 {% include install_instructions/github.html %}